rauhs/klang/README.md

 ;; crashes and/or errors.
 ```

+I could not offer the same flexible functionality from the library itself since
+passing in transducers from clojurescript code to clojure macros is very
+awkward and I'd rather not make people deal with this.

 This is a long template.
 But I think it's better to not include this in Klang
 since it's more flexible if users set it up themself.